-- Before charging, it should be ensured that no liquid slag is left in the converter.
-It should be dried by adding lime. - Do not allow any one to stand in front of Converter during charging. - There should not be any water in the slag pot in which the slag is dumped.

-- Persons working in the steel melting shop should use personal protective equipment i.e. gloves, blue glass, fire retarding jackets. - Blowing should not be done if there is any water leakage in the lance. - In case of excessive water logging below the converter blowing should be stopped immediately till the water is cleared. - In case of charging and tapping of converter lot of care has to be taken to avoid any metal splashes.
+- Before charging, converter must be inspected thoroughly and make sure that no liquid slag should be left in the converter.
+If there is liquid slag, it must be dried up by adding lime before charging. - Do not allow anyone to stand in front of Converter during charging. - There should not be any water in the slag pot in which the slag is to be dumped. - Persons working in the steel melting shop should use personal protective equipment (PPEs) like gloves, blue glass, fire retarding jackets. - Blowing should not be done if there is any water leakage in the lance/hood/skirt. - In case of excessive water logging below the converter blowing should be stopped immediately till the water is cleared. - In case of charging and tapping of converter lot of care has to be taken to avoid any metal splashes.

-Quality Requirements:

-Now a days, as the quality norms are quite stringent and customers specification are becoming very strict so at all stages, quality has to be seen.
-In BOF, the slag decides the quality of steel.
+Quality Requirements: Now a day as the quality norms are quite stringent and customers specification are becoming very strict so at all stages quality has to be monitored.
+In BOF the slag decides the quality of steel.
 A good slag leads to good steel.
 Slag carry over to the steel ladles while tapping should be minimum.
 Slag arrestors are used to minimize slag carry over.